Ferdinand Zylka

-Ferdinand Leontin Zylka (born 11 April 1998) is a German basketball player who plays for Circus Brussels of the BNXT League.
+Ferdinand Leontin Zylka (born 11 April 1998) is a German basketball player for Löwen Braunschweig of the Basketball Bundesliga.

 Professional career

 In August 2021, Ferdinand Zylka signed with PS Karlsruhe Lions.
 The Lions stated that Zylka was their "king transfer" and expected him to be their leading player.

 On June 20, 2022, he has signed with Circus Brussels of the BNXT League.

+On March 15, 2023, he has signed with Antwerp Giants.

 Player profile

 Zylka plays the Shooting guard position.

 In August 2021, Lions' head coach Aleksandar Scepanovic stated that he values Zylka's ability especially as a three-point scorer and defender.